top of page

 Sunday School

-Every second and fourth Sunday, Sunday School will take place during the 10:00 service.
+Every second and fourth Sunday during the school year, Sunday School will take place during the 10:00 service.
 All are welcome to learn more about Jesus, share some great Bible stories, and make some really fun crafts!

 Weekly Bible Study

 No preparation necessary.
-Bibles, Books of Common Prayer, and readings are always provided!
-To join remotely through Zoom, please contact our church secretary for the informtion needed to join.
-You can email info@stbenedict.ws or call 630.759.5955.
+To join remotely through Zoom, please contact our office for the informtion needed to join.
+You can contact us at info@stbenedict.ws or by phone at 630.759.5955.

 Receive all guests as Christ, for he will say,